andyshuxin/huozi/README.md

 Huozi
 =======
-Huozi is a GUI wrapper around AEP (see below) that facilitates production of an online magazine.
-Huozi grew out of the experiences of me editing and supervising production of 1510 Weekly.
-For the moment, Huozi is customized for 1510 Weekly production, hence Chinese-oriented.
+Huozi is a package of automated document manipulators, tailored for efficient production of electronic digest-type weekly magazines which requires little fancy.
+Huozi grew out of my experiences of editing and producing of 1510 Weekly, which is why for the moment, Huozi is customized for 1510 Weekly production, and Chinese-oriented.
 The package is under development and far from decent usability.
+In Chinese, Huozi means 'movable type', 'lively words', or 'animated words'.

+## Tool Simple
+Tool simple is the GUI.

 ## AEP
-Automated E-Digest Processor is a package that provides tools for editors of electronic digest-type magazine.
-It includes these tools:
+AEP, or Automated E-Digest Preprocessor, includes these tools:
++ Issue Class and Article Class, corresponding to an issue of a magazine and an article in it;
-+ A text cleaner that removes redundant spaces, blank lines, and unify punctuation marks.
++ Text cleaner that removes redundant spaces, blank lines, and unify punctuation marks;
-+ A html parser that extract its main text and guess title, author, and where the sub-headlines lies.
++ Html analyser that extract its main text and guess title, author, and where the sub-headlines lies; and
-+ A grabber that grabs a URL, Unicode supported.
++ Grabber that handles .

+## The Bride
+The Bride is the Microsoft Word document formatter.
+The naming has nothing to do with Kill Bill.

 ## Requirments
 + Python 2.7 (not tested on other versions)